cutting-room-floor/team-directory/GETTING_STARTED.md

   }]
 }
 ```

-A couple notes:
+_A couple notes:_

 - __`Basic information`__ is the section name the form field belongs to.
 You can use any
 arbitrary name here or break form fields into any number of sections.
 - __GitHub__ is required.
-This is used in verification process to insure no
+This is used in the verification process to insure no
-duplicate unique users are added.
+duplicate users is created.

-As you can see in the above form.json example, each form field is represented
+As you can see from the example json above, each form field is represented
-as an object with specific key/value pairings to describe it.
-The following keys
-are as follows:
+as an object with specific key/value pairings.
+There are a few as follows:

 | Option | Value | Required | Description |